vAlmaraz/code-style/README.md

 ```java
 // The explanation
 ```
  * Remember adding javadoc for complex or critical methods.
-Write final dots as natural language.
+I recommend writing final dots as natural language.
 Keep one line separation between method explanation and parameter descriptions.
 Use html format to highlight important quotes.
 Add website and local links if needed.
 Ex:
 ```java
 /**
  * The method explanation. <strong>Important note</strong>.
 Referenced here: